The Casson-Sullivan invariant for homeomorphisms of 4-manifolds: The Casson-Sullivan invariant

-To summarise, \Cref{prop:cs_stable_1} and \Cref{prop:cs_stable_2} together tell us that the Casson-Sullivan invariant is the stable obstruction to pseudo-smoothing homeomorphisms of $4$-manifolds, much as the Kirby-Siebenmann invariant is the stable obstruction to smoothing $4$-manifolds.
+To summarise, \zcref{prop:cs_stable_1} and \zcref{prop:cs_stable_2} together tell us that the Casson-Sullivan invariant is the stable obstruction to pseudo-smoothing homeomorphisms of $4$-manifolds, much as the Kirby-Siebenmann invariant is the stable obstruction to smoothing $4$-manifolds.